Bradysm/pyspy/readme.md

 # :ghost: Welcome to PySpy :ghost:
 The purpose of PySpy is to create a realistic keylogger for educational purposes</br></br>
 After working for NASA :rocket: and performing pen-testing for them, I knew I wanted to challenge myself and learn within the cybersecurity field.
-I knew about what Snowden did, but never really understood how a program like that would work.
+I knew about famour hackers using keyloggers, but never really understood how a program like that would work.
 So...</br>
 ***I decided to build one!***

 ## Warning